Quinn-Codes/QuinnsBetterNoteblocks/README.md

 - Q: Why both a datapack and a resourcepack?
 	- A: The resourcepack holds the sound files and the datapack handles the logic, both are needed.
 - Q: Will this cause performance issues?
-	- A: Any noteblock that is upgraded will spawn in 2 entities.
-There are also commands running every tick to check these entities.
+	- A: Any noteblock that is upgraded will spawn in 1 entity.
+There are also commands running every tick to check this entity.
 You can expect at least some extra impact on performance per note block.
-This project is still in its early stages, and I haven't yet tested the performance impact of it.
+The performance impact of this has yet to be stress tested, but it seems like the overall impact is low unless you are making a very large note block contraption.
 That being said, it seems to have no impact on my frames or TPS in my testing world.
 I am also trying my best to keep this as optimized as possible while still providing the best features.
-- Q: Why is there a barrier block above my note block?
+- Q: Why is there a sculk vein above my note block?
 	- A: When you upgrade a noteblock using the wrench, the vanilla note block noises need to be disabled to allow for the new BetterNoteblocks noises to play.
-The only way to achieve this is putting a block on top.
+The only way to achieve this is putting a block on top- the sculk vein.

+## Disclaimers
+- This pack works by spawning entities at upgraded noteblocks that hold extra information.
+If a command is run that kills all entities, the noteblocks will cease to function.
+- Since every note block is an entity, it could possibly have an impact on performance.
+- The resourcepack is necessary to hear the notes.
+If a player on the server doesn't have the resourcepack, they won't be able to hear the note blocks
+- Sculk veins have been modified to not drop anything if they are broken with a note block between them.
+This is so you can't 'cheat in' sculk veins by upgrading note blocks.
+- Setblock commands are used in some parts of the code.
+They should be harmless- but I haven't stress tested trying to break or abuse this yet.
+It's possible players could abuse this.
+- Since holding a wrench causes an interaction entity to surround the note block, the noteblocks can't be broken while a wrench is held near them.
+This could be abused by players to trap or grief.

 ## Known Bugs
 - Better Noteblocks have an extra 1 tick delay